Last Updated: January 1, 2023

 The technologies we use for this automatic data collection may include:

-- Cookies (or Browser Cookies).
-A cookie is a small file placed on the hard drive of your computer.
+• Cookies (or Browser Cookies).
+A cookie is a small file placed on the hard drive of your device.
 You may refuse to accept browser cookies by activating the appropriate setting on your browser.
-However, if you select this setting you may be unable to access certain parts of our Website.
+However, if you select this setting, you may be unable to access certain parts of our Website.
 Unless you have adjusted your browser setting so that it will refuse cookies, our system will issue cookies when you direct your browser to our Website.
+Please see our section on Cookies for more information.

-- Flash Cookies.
+• Flash Cookies.
 Certain features of our Website may use local stored objects (or Flash cookies) to collect and store information about your preferences and navigation to, from and on our Website.
 Flash cookies are not managed by the same browser settings as are used for browser cookies.
-For information about managing your privacy and security settings for Flash cookies, see http://www.adobe.com/devnet/security.html.

 How We Use Your Information